Estebes10/Inframex/CRUD_example.md

 ## 3. Implement TDD for model
-* I suggest to implement TDD to validate models, controllers and views, but that depends on each one.
-** build test object, where blob_example is the object created
+* I suggest to implement TDD to validate models, controllers and views, but that depends on each one. first build test object, where blob_example is the object created
 ```ruby
 subject(:blob_example) do
   # Returns a blob instance that's not saved